ceph/ceph/doc/cephfs/fs-nfs-exports.rst

        $ MDS=1 MON=1 OSD=3 NFS=1 ../src/vstart.sh -n -d

-    It can deploy multiple NFS Ganesha daemons on random port.
-But this requires NFS Ganesha packages to be installed.
+    This will deploy multiple NFS Ganesha daemons, each listening on a random port, where:

-NFS: It is the number of NFS Ganesha clusters to be created.
+    ``NFS`` is the number of NFS Ganesha clusters to be created.

+    NOTE: NFS Ganesha packages must be pre-installed for this to work.

 Mount
 =====